hynek/txStatHat/README.rst

     reactor.callLater(1, doSomeStats)
     reactor.run()

-Depending on the availability of pyOpenSSL_, txStatHat uses https for API calls if possible.
+Depending on the availability of pyOpenSSL_, txStatHat uses HTTPS for API calls if possible.

 .. _Twisted: http://twistedmatrix.com/